International Baccalaureate Diploma Program

 IB Chemistry SL: a course designed to meet the needs of students who will continue the study of science at the university.

-Both courses develop the student's experimental and investigative scientific skills through extensive laboratory and field work.
+All IB Science courses develop the student's experimental and investigative scientific skills through extensive laboratory and field work.
 An interdisciplinary group project requires students to see the relationships among the various scientific fields of study and their applications in the real world.

 Group 5: Mathematics